awsdocs/aws-systems-manager-user-guide/doc_source/features.md

 ## Quick Setup<a name="features-quick-setup"></a>

-Use [Quick Setup](systems-manager-quick-setup.md), a capability of AWS Systems Manager, to configure frequently used AWS services and features with recommended best practices\.
+Use [Quick Setup](systems-manager-quick-setup.md) to configure frequently used AWS services and features with recommended best practices\.
 You can use Quick Setup in an individual AWS account or across multiple AWS accounts and AWS Regions by integrating with AWS Organizations\.
 Quick Setup simplifies setting up services, including Systems Manager, by automating common or recommended tasks\.
 These tasks include, for example, creating required AWS Identity and Access Management \(IAM\) instance profile roles and setting up operational best practices, such as periodic patch scans and inventory collection\.

 ## Operations Management<a name="features-operations-management"></a>